Skip to main content

 2. Configuration Phase

-Set properties for each taxon:
+Set properties for each data element:

 • Data type